Space rock left big crater on moon during full lunar eclipse

-CAPE CANAVERAL, Fla.
-(AP) — A space rock left a big crater on the moon during January’s total lunar eclipse.
+CAPE CANAVERAL, Fla. — A space rock left a big crater on the moon during January’s total lunar eclipse.

 Spanish scientists reported Tuesday the meteoroid hit the moon at 38,000 mph (61,000 kph), carving out a crater nearly 50 feet (15 meters) across.
 It was the first impact flash observed during a lunar eclipse.